NoRedInk/noredink-ui/README.md

 UI widgets we use.

+## Dual publishing notes

+This package is published for both 0.18 and 0.19!
+The 0.18 source code is in src-0.18.
+While we still have codebases that utilize either version we'll need to make updates to any version after 6.0.0 in both src and src-0.18.
+Eventually, everything will be updated to 0.19 at which point we will delete src-0.18 and stop publishing for Elm 0.18.

 ## Versioning policy

 We try to avoid breaking changes and the associated major version bumps in this package.
 The reason for that is to avoid the following scenario: